Easter Island Travel Guide

 Right next to Ahu Nau Nau is the lone moai of Ahu Ature Huki, the first moai to be restored in Easter Island!

 Though swimming is chilly year-round, Anakena is a popular place with the local residents of Easter Island and will get crowded (by Easter Island standards) over the weekend.
-Restaurants, souvenirs shops, and toilets make this an optimal stop for lunch or a lazy day under the sun.
+Restaurants, souvenir shops, and public toilets make this an optimal stop for lunch or a lazy day under the sun.

 Ahu Te Pito Kura